 While extolling the benefits of Tai Chi, please be apprised that there is not any implied, or guaranteed measure of success.

-You acknowledge by your continued use of this site and programs that you understand the inherent risks of physical activity and indemnify me, Barbara Helynn Heard, and my businness, Awareness Massage, of any personal injury.
+You acknowledge by your continued use of this site and programs that you understand the inherent risks of physical activity and indemnify me, Barbara Helynn Robles, and my businness, Awareness Massage, of any personal injury.

 about the teacher: barbara helynn Robles

 Barbara Helynn Robles was introduced to taiji and qigong in 2016 and immediately began daily practice, attending 10-15 hours of class each week and attending intensive workshops.
 That schedule has increased over the years.
 She is an approved teacher with the Alex Dong International Taijiquan Association.

 In teaching qigong and tai chi, Barbara Helynn focuses on helping participants nurture and maintain health.
 An experienced movement coach and teacher, she gives specific suggestions to help participants develop more presence and awareness in our bodies so that we can move more easily and smoothly and we can develop both internal and external balance and strength.
 Regular tai chi and qigong practice can support all physical activities of daily living, and can also enhance our confidence, calmness, and pleasure of being alive.
 Barbara Helynn is committed to helping us all love and enjoy our bodies and our lives, just the way we are.